Kingston Fossil Plant coal fly ash slurry spill: Effects

-The spill covered surrounding land with up to 6 ft of sludge.
+The spill covered the surrounding land with up to 6 ft of sludge.
 Although the land surrounding the power plant is largely rural, the spill caused a mudflow wave of water and ash that covered 12 homes, pushing one entirely off its foundation, rendering three uninhabitable, and caused some damage to 42 residential properties.
 It also washed out a road, ruptured a major gas line, obstructed a rail line, preventing a train delivering coal from reaching the plant, downed trees, broke a water main, and destroyed power lines.
 Though 22 residences were evacuated, nobody was reported to be injured or in need of hospitalization.
 However, research shows that the event had significant negative effects on mental health for people affected and in the area.
 It was the largest industrial spill in United States history, more than three times the size of the Martin County coal slurry spill of 2000, which spilled 306 e6USgal of slurry.
 The 1.1 e9USgal of sludge were enough to fill 1,660 Olympic-size swimming pools, and the volume released was about 100 times larger than the 1989 Exxon Valdez oil spill and about 10 times greater than the volume released in the 2010 Deepwater Horizon oil spill, the largest oil spill in history.

 The next day, TVA spokesman Gil Francis Jr. stated that, at the time of the spill, the area contained about 2.6 e6cuyd of ash and that two-thirds of that had been released, which would later be found to cover an area of 300 acre.
 The New York Times noted that the amount spilled was larger than the amount stated to have been in the pond before the spill, a discrepancy the TVA was unable to explain.
 The spill did not affect the adjacent retaining and stilling ponds; the other two stayed intact, while only the retaining wall for the 84 acre solid waste containment area was affected.

 The confluence of the Clinch and Emory Rivers, with the Kingston Fossil Plant in the distance, five days after the spill.
 The white foam floating on the water consists of cenospheres, which are a component of the ash.

 The spill was reported to have killed and buried multiple deer and at least one dog, and ejected fish from the Emory River onto the river bank as far as 40 ft from the shore.
 The contamination effects in the rivers killed an extremely large number of fish and other aquatic life.
 Large numbers of dead fish were reported as far as the Tennessee River and other area tributaries in the aftermath of the spill.